How do coordinating conjunctions form compound sentences?

 Coordinating conjunctions are connecting words that are used to join two independent clauses to form a compound sentence.
 These conjunctions include words like "and," "but," "or," "so," "for," "nor," and "yet."
 When used in a sentence, coordinating conjunctions create a relationship between the two clauses, indicating that they are of equal importance and are related to each other.
 They help to combine two complete thoughts or ideas into a single sentence, allowing for a more concise and fluid expression of meaning.
 The coordinating conjunction acts as a bridge, ensuring that the two clauses are joined and understood as a whole.

-This mind map was published on 5 November 2023 and has been viewed 62 times.
+This mind map was published on 5 November 2023 and has been viewed 105 times.

 You May Also Like

-How do hallucinogens affect the brain?
+How do depressants affect the central nervous system?

 What are some examples of successful tech-driven solutions for gender equality challenges?